willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ...
 ```

 Our continuous integration server is nothing more than a container with a complete operating system.
 So we can also configure environment variables in it.
-In this case we will add the variable `NO_SERIALPORT_INSTALL`, specifying that we should not install the 'serialport' package in this case, because it is a test that uses a` mock` of a physical board.
+In this case, we will add the variable `NO_SERIALPORT_INSTALL`, specifying that we should not install the 'serialport' package in this case because it is a test that uses a` mock` of a physical board.

-NOTE: The idea of this book is to focus on the concepts directly related to Nodebots and integrations with the javascript repository created, so I will not explain about the concept of `containers`.
+NOTE: The idea of this book is to focus on the concepts directly related to Nodebots and integrations with the javascript repository created, so I will not explain the concept of `containers`.
 If you want to know more about this concept used by Travis-CI, visit the [official Docker project website](https://www.docker.com).

 ```
 ...
 env: